 - The stitching is a higher quality marine thread, which will keep the RV awnings more secure, and won’t easily pull apart of break the thread, like the old ones did.

-- And the vinyl fabric is waterproof.
+- And the high quality vinyl fabric is waterproof, not just weather resistant.
 This has stopped the water pooling on top of our slide.
 Which means no more mid-drive showers for me!

 - They are mildew resistant